a2-4am/4live/README.md

 # 4LIVE

 4LIVE is a scratchpad for keeping notes while you're working on your Apple II under DOS 3.3.
-The current version allows you to keep a 40x23 screen of freeform text, accessible at any time that DOS is in memory.
+The current version ("revision 03") allows you to keep up to 99 separate screens of freeform text, accessible at any time that DOS is in memory.

 ## System requirements